 Evolution takes time and that explains why, since the arrival of the first iPhone just over 10 years ago, we haven’t actually evolved an extra thumb to improve our ability to message at speed.
 The reality is that humans don’t naturally evolve to keep pace with revolution.

 To succeed in our drive to transform our organisations to become more responsive to consumer needs, to innovate and keep pace with or stay ahead of digital disruption, to win the talent war, to navigate Brexit, to decide whether we should be stockpiling Bitcoin to invest in AI, IoT, and Blockchain we need to focus on the biggest challenge of all.
 How do we engage with people not with technology?

 Technology will revolutionise what we are theoretically capable of doing.
 How we work within the limitations of our own human evolution will allow us to decide what to do with it.

-In part 2 we look at what North Highland believes needs to be the focus to successfully navigate those challenges and will soon be followed by part 3 will explore what our clients think following a breakfast event held in London at the end of February.
+In part 2 we look at what North Highland believes needs to be the focus to successfully navigate those challenges and part 3 we explore what our clients think following a breakfast event that was held in London at the end of February.